sjentsch/lsjDocs/Ch11/Ch11_tTest_03.rst

 | **Bernadette’s students** | 69.06 |      5.77 | 18 |
 +---------------------------+-------+-----------+----+

-To give you a more detailed sense of what’s going on here, I’ve plotted histograms (not in jamovi, but using R) showing the distribution of grades for both tutors (:numref:`fig-harpohist`), as well as a simpler plot showing the means and corresponding confidence
+To give you a more detailed sense of what is going on here, I have plotted histograms (not in jamovi, but using R) showing the distribution of grades for both tutors (:numref:`fig-harpohist`), as well as a simpler plot showing the means and corresponding confidence